netresearch/sdk-eu-vat/eu-vat-soap-sdk-spec.md

         // 2.
 Define TypeConverters for custom data types
         $typeConverters = new TypeConverterCollection([
-            new DateTimeTypeConverter(), // Converts xsd:date to DateTimeImmutable new BigDecimalTypeConverter(), // Converts xsd:decimal to Brick\Math\BigDecimal
+            new DateTypeConverter(), // Converts xsd:date to DateTimeImmutable new BigDecimalTypeConverter(), // Converts xsd:decimal to Brick\Math\BigDecimal
         ]);